-“Yeah,” Sano replied in a surly tone, although he wasted no time in returning the embrace.
-“You like hurting people you like.
+“Better than you think,” Sano replied in a surly tone, although he wasted no time in returning the embrace.
+“You wanted it to sound like you’re cruel so it’d scare me off, but I think you’re actually just really intense when it comes to shit you care about, and not very good at lightening up even when you know you need to.
 But so what?
 I knew that already.
 I mean, you shoved a fucking nihontou through my shoulder when we first met!”

 “I do,” Sano said matter-of-factly.
 “You couldn’t resist me then, and you can’t resist me now.”

 Saitou drew back, staring the young man earnestly in the face.
-Despite his serious desire to convey this last warning, all he could feel as he looked into those hopeful eyes was joy that he’d finally decided to allow himself this luxury.
+Despite his serious desire to convey this alert — serious enough to have exaggerated or cast it in the worst possible light, just as Sano had accused him of doing — all he could feel as he looked into those hopeful eyes was joy that he’d finally decided to allow himself this luxury.
 “You don’t seem to be getting it, ahou.”

 “I’m getting it just fine!”
 Sano protested, moving closer in clear indication that he wanted another kiss.
-“You’re an abusive bastard!
-It’s not hard to understand!
-And I wouldn’t blame you for all these stupid warnings if you were getting with someone like, say, jou-chan… but it’s me.
+“You’re not easy-going or even very nice most of the time, and people close to you get hurt by that.
+It’s not hard to understand.
+And I wouldn’t blame you for your stupid warnings if you were getting with someone like, say, jou-chan… but it’s me.
 I’ve been through all sorts of shit; I’m strong; I can handle it.
-And maybe I can even help you change.”
+And maybe I can even help you soften up sometimes.”

 Trying not to think about that hypothetical match between himself and the tanuki, Saitou reflected instead on Sano’s other words.
 Finally he smirked.
 “Is that a promise?”

 “Is what a promise?
-That I can change you?”
+That I can help you change?”

 Sano frowned.
 “I swear on my fucking life.
 Whatever you want this to be, I can take it.”

 Saitou wasn’t entirely satisfied, but he wasn’t going to fight it anymore.
-Maybe Sano was right, and he really could change.
-He doubted it, but maybe Sano would prove to be strong enough to handle him after all and he wouldn’t have to.
-At any rate, Saitou couldn’t stand the thought of letting him go now, and running the risk of Himura’s picking him up.
-Admiring a single Sano from afar he could handle; watching Sano happily coupled with someone else he could not.
+Maybe Sano was right, and he could find some softer side within himself that might have saved some of his previous relationships if he’d been able to access it.
+He doubted it, but perhaps Sano would prove strong enough to handle him after all and he wouldn’t have to.
+At any rate, Saitou couldn’t stand the thought of letting him go now, running the risk of Himura’s picking him up.
+Admiring a single Sano from afar he could handle; watching Sano happily coupled with someone else — especially his longtime rival — he could not.
 Even if it meant risking both their happiness, he would not give him to Battousai.

-It was clear that Sano was about to kiss him.
+Evidently Sano was about to kiss him.
 “Whatever I want,” Saitou echoed suddenly.
 He let his hands move down Sano’s back to delve under the significant coat, into the high waistband of those white pants, and back down to squeeze smooth, tight buttocks.
-“Whatever I want,” he said again, his smile growing quite feral as he grinned into the widening eyes opposite him.
+“Whatever I want,” he said again, his expression turning feral as he grinned into the widening eyes opposite him.
 Sano was blushing wildly.
-Saitou had never supposed him a virgin until now, and laughed softly as he touched his lips briefly to the younger man’s, speaking into them.
+Saitou had never supposed him a virgin until now, and laughed as he touched his lips briefly to the younger man’s, speaking into them.
 “And you can take it.”